alexwhb/podcasty/README.md

 ## What's The Stack?

-we are using the epic stack.
+we are using the [epic stack](https://github.com/epicweb-dev/epic-stack).
 This made the starting point a lot easier.
-I also am using ShadCn for the UI because I think it looks a lot nicer than the standard Radix UI theme.
+I also am using [Shadcn](https://ui.shadcn.com/) for the UI because I think it looks a lot nicer than the standard [Radix UI](https://www.radix-ui.com/) theme.